abhi3700/My_Learning_Blockchain/Crosschain/layerzero.md

 - It's considered as "**the language of blockchains**".
 - It's often compared to **TCP/IP of internet**.
 - It is a protocol that allows blockchains to communicate with each other.
+- Since launch day, LayerZero has delivered over 87 million messages, with over 31,000 smart contracts live on Mainnet, and Bryan tells me that over $40 billion has moved through its pipes… all without a hack.

 ## Notes